savonet/liquidsoap/doc/content/ffmpeg_encoder.md

 # FFmpeg encoder

 The `%ffmpeg` encoder is the latest addition to our collection.
-You need to have [ffmpeg-av, ffmpeg-avfilter, ffmpeg-swscale and ffmpeg-swresample](https://github.com/savonet/ocaml-ffmpeg) installed and up-to date to enable the encoder during liquidsoap's build.

 The encoder should support all the options for `ffmpeg`'s [muxers](https://ffmpeg.org/ffmpeg-formats.html#Muxers) and [encoders](https://www.ffmpeg.org/ffmpeg-codecs.html), including private configuration options.
 Configuration value are passed as key/values, with values being of types: `string`, `int`, or `float`.
 If an option is not recognized (or: unused), it will raise an error during the instantiation of the encoder.
 Here are some configuration examples:

 * **AAC encoding at `22050kHz` using `fdk-aac` encoder and `mpegts` muxer**
 ```liquidsoap